 Student - All persons enrolled in any College courses, regardless of where courses are taught, whether they are enrolled full-time or part-time, for credit or non-credit or not-for credit or contract education, and whether or not they are planning to earn a degree, certificate of achievement or other certification.
 Persons who are enrolled in online or hybrid courses are also considered ‘students’.

-Student Conduct Administrator - The Campus Dean or designee as appointed by the Dean of Student Services or Compliance Office.
+Student Conduct Administrator - The Dean of Student and Community Engagement or designee as appointed by the Dean of Student and Community Engagement or Compliance Office.

-Student Conduct Appeals Board - Means that group of persons authorized by the Dean of Student Services to consider an appeal from a Student Conduct Hearing Board’s finding that a student has violated the Code of Conduct, or from sanctions imposed from that finding.
+Student Conduct Appeals Board - Means that group of persons authorized by the Dean of Student and Community Engagement to consider an appeal from a Student Conduct Hearing Board’s finding that a student has violated the Code of Conduct, or from sanctions imposed from that finding.

 Student Conduct Hearing Board - Means that group of persons authorized by Student Hearing Officer to determine, within the parameters of the MCC Student Code of Conduct designated proceedings, whether a student has violated the Code of Conduct, and to impose or recommend sanctions based on that finding.